Can a HEPA filter Be Washed And Reused?

 How Do I Know If My HEPA Filter Is Dirty?

 You can tell if the HEPA filter is dirty when an air purifier struggles to capture air pollutants in the air.
 A dirty HEPA filter will have debris, hair, or dust clogged and is apparent just by looking at it.
 At this stage, you could either replace it or clean it if is washable.
 Keep in mind that a yellowish filter is a sign of oxidation or aging, not dirty.

 What Is a HEPA Filter Made Of?

 HEPA filters are made from a variety of materials such as plastic polypropylene (PP), polyethylene terephthalate (PET), nylon, wools, metals, foils, vegetable fibers, or fine glass fibers.
 The fibrous filter glass threads are tangled and compressed in myriad directions to form a filter mat with a diameter of less than 1 micron.
 Multiple folded sheets of fibrous material are pleased to increase the surface area and efficiency of the filter.
 A normal HEPA filter will have around 2,500 layers of interlaced glass threads allowing the capturing of microscopic particles like mold, pollen, PM2.5, viruses, and bacteria.

 How Does a HEPA Filter Work?

 HEPA filter works by forcing air into its filtration, capture passing airborne particles such as mold, pollen, pet dander, dust mites, bacteria, viruses, and releasing clean, purified air out.
 Because HEPA filter has a very narrow opening, contaminants that pass through will be stuck on the fiber in either Direct Impaction, Diffusion, Sieving, and Interception.
 Direct Impaction happens when particles travel straight, collide, and stuck on a fiber.
 Diffusion happens when ultrafine particles move volatilely, collide with fiber, and stuck to it.
 Sieving happens when the particles are too large to pass through the gaps and get ensnared by surrounding fibers.
 Interception happens when Airflow is rerouting the particles around the fibers, but will eventually stick to the sides of fibers.

-A HEPA filter is often accompanied by a pre-filter that traps large particles like dust and an activated carbon filter that remove smoke, odors, and chemical gases.
+A HEPA filter is often accompanied by a pre-filter that traps large particles like dust and an activated carbon filter that removes smoke, odors, and chemical gases.